Menna Gallie: Reviews, dramatizations and reprints

 Strike for a Kingdom was shortlisted for a Gold Dagger Award.
+Australian academic Steven Knight (2019) observed that it was:

+'received (sic) patronizingly by The Times Literary Supplement as "Fresh and beguiling from the land of her fathers" but is in fact an unsentimental account of politics and gender focusing on the 1926 general strike, set in a fictional version of Gallie’s native Ystradgynlais. ...
+Gallie strongly deploys a woman's voice - humour and gossip are central - and she emphasizes the effect of politics upon the social context, especially on women.'

-Welsh historian Dai Smith described it as 'both an engrossing detective novel and a social panorama of a small Welsh village during the 1926 General Strike'.
-In 2012 it was dramatized by BBC Radio 4 by Welsh author and dramatist Diana Griffiths.
+In his review, Welsh historian Dai Smith described it as "both an engrossing detective novel and a social panorama of Cilhendre, a small Welsh village during the 1926 General Strike."
+In 2012 the novel was dramatized by BBC Radio 4 by Welsh author and dramatist Diana Griffiths.
 In 2020 it was reviewed by John Perrott Jenkins.
+In 2024 four Cardiff University Research Opportunities Placement Scheme (CUROP) students drew upon Strike for a Kingdom to create their artwork Motive and Opportunity.

 A reviewer described Man's Desiring (1960) as a novel with "warm and winning ways", a gentle comedy of contrasts about a Welsh man and an English woman at a Midlands university.

-The Small Mine (1962) tells the tale of a young collier's death in an industrial accident in the same fictional village which featured in Strike for a Kingdom.
-In 2004 it was dramatised for BBC Radio 4 by Diana Griffiths.
+The Small Mine (1962) tells the tale of a young collier's death in an industrial accident in Cilhendre, which featured in Strike for a Kingdom.
+Knight (2019) commented:

+'In The Small Mine (1962), [Gallie] concentrates more on human relations in the context of a pit village than humour and politics.
+She thought this her best work, and Aaron shows how the central event is enriched with social symbolism: "This is the story not so much of an individual death as of a representative Valley community, and in particular its women folk, as they struggle to come to terms with the sudden catastropic loss.

-Travels with a Duchess (1968) documents the holiday of a menopausal wife from Cardiff in former Yugoslavia which the narrator retrospectively described as 'a terrible chronicle of debauchery.'
+In 2004 The Small Mine was dramatised for BBC Radio 4 by Diana Griffiths.
+Travels with a Duchess (1968) documents the holiday of a menopausal wife from Cardiff in former Yugoslavia which the narrator retrospectively described as "a terrible chronicle of debauchery."

-Honno, the independent Welsh feminist press, has published reprints of Gallie's novels Strike for a Kingdom, The Small Mine, You’re Welcome to Ulster and Travels with a Duchess.
+Gramich (2017) commented: 'Gallie’s early novels Strike for a Kingdom (1959) and The Small Mine (1962) reflect a very South Walian socialist worldview, implicitly rejecting nationalist aspirations and yet charting carefully the ways in which Welsh workers and Welsh speakers had been systematically disempowered by an Anglocentric capitalist system.'